kubedb/docs/docs/guides/hanadb/custom-rbac/using-custom-rbac.md

 serviceaccount/my-custom-serviceaccount created
 ```

-Create a `Role` with the namespace-scoped permissions required by the HanaDB instance named `quick-hanadb`.
+Create a `Role` with the namespace-scoped permissions required by the HanaDB instance named `hanadb-custom-rbac`.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1